-The coverage of a quantified stimulus measure is determined by the monetary size of the policy, on a scale from 1 to 5, with 1 as the least amount of coverage and 5 the highest.
-For instance, if a country passed two policies with the same intensity score (for example one policy allocating funds to solar energy, and another to wind energy), then the policy with a larger budget would have a larger impact on the sector score and thus on the final index score.
-The coverage of an unquantified measure is rated by level of directness, the number of subsectors or individual firms in a sector that will be impacted, and the temporal coverage (how far into the future will this positive or negative policy exist).
+Each measure is rated on the level of coverage from 1 to 5, with one as the least amount of coverage and five as the highest coverage.
+Coverage of a policy is determined by level of directness, the number of subsectors or individual firms in a sector that will be impacted, and the temporal coverage (how far into the future will this positive or negative policy exist).